cweltonsmith/big-data-youtube-trends/README.md

     I will make a bar chart that shows the that shows the difference in the amount of likes of the top 10 videos

   ![taylor_bar_chart](taylor-channel-to-likes/Channel_Likes.PNG)

+    After discussions with Dr. Case and thinking back on the project.
+I changed it to more accurately reflect the bar graph proposal I originally wanted.
+Because of time constraints and prior commitments the previous graph I made was not accurate.
+This should now accurately represent what I am trying to show.

 #### Challenges: